German Vazquez Rubio, USA

 Over the years German Vazquez Rubio has won several lutherie competitions, made guitars for countless concert and recording artists (Naxos recording artists John Holmquist and Jason

-being just two) and been the subject of many articles and television documentaries.
+Vieaux being just two) and been the subject of many articles and television documentaries.
 Today with much deserved international acclaim to his credit, this great master's ethic remains unchanged: he works in his shop from early morning to early evening six days a week at the art which has inspired him since childhood - striving always to craft with patience, imagination and integrity the finest, most musically responsive, most beautiful instruments possible.